 That the doctrine is true and biblical may be seen from many ways (see paragraph 2), including (1) the decree of election, (2) regeneration, (3) justification and (4) Christ’s obedience.

 Election: It has pleased God from all eternity to select a particular people in the Lord Jesus Christ whom He will redeem from sin to be with Him forever without any consideration of foreseen faith or works, merely because of His good pleasure.
 Seeing that their salvation was not dependent upon them, how would their perseverance be (completely) dependent upon them?
 There is no debate among Calvinists about whether the elect can lose their salvation.
 Someone who accepts Unconditional Election must believe in perseverance.
 It is logically necessary, for to contend otherwise is to say that God has unconditionally chosen a person to be saved, but has not chosen to preserve that particular person, which is absurd on its face.
 Therefore, the one who accepts Unconditional Election inevitably must accept the Perseverance of the Saints.
 For to reject the doctrine is to contend that God fails to save those whom He intends to save.
 See chapter 3, paragraph 5 for more on Unconditional Election.

 Justification: Justification is a legal act of God by which He declares guilty sinners free because of Christ’s work.
-Our sin is put upon Him, and we receive His righteousness (e.g. 2 Cor.
+Our sin is put upon Him, and we receive His righteousness (e.g., 2 Cor.
 5:21; Rom.
 3:21-31).
-How does it happen that God’s verdict, for a (supposedly) regenerate believer, become void after that person falls away (see Rom.
+How does it happen that God’s verdict, for a (supposedly) regenerate believer, becomes void after that person falls away (see Rom.
 8:1)?
 Does the person become unjustified?
 Does he lose his justification?
-But how can that be if God has al...
+But how can that be if God has...